pratikguragain10/User-Persona/User Persona.md

 ## Quote

-- `I want a social platform that lets me connect with friends easily while keeping my personal information secure.`
+- `I want a social platform that lets me connect with friends an express myself and my way of life to others.`

 ---